BobbySuciady/Trackjam/README.md

 Why wait for Spotify Wrapped on December when you can do it everyday?!
 Flex your superior music taste on-demand and prove that you are the GOAT!

+## What it does

+TrackJam is an innovative app that transforms your Spotify listening habits into a fun and competitive experience.
+It tracks how many minutes you spend listening to music each day and converts those minutes into points, allowing you to compete with friends on a leaderboard.
+You can send song Quests to your friends, and if they listen to the song, both of you earn points, adding a playful twist to discovering new music.
+The app also keeps you connected by letting you see what songs your friends last played and their favorite tracks.
+While others wait for their annual Spotify Wrapped, TrackJam offers a gamified version every day, turning your music listening into a social, everyday adventure.

 ## Main Features:

 + Integrated with your spotify (login & data)